digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/topic-4-2-for-loops.rst

 |CodingEx| **Coding Exercise**

-   What do you think will happen when you run the ``SongTest`` program?
+   What do you think will happen when you run the ``E03SongTest`` program?
 How would it change if you changed line 11 to initialize i's value to 3?
 Try using the debugger to trace through this code.

 The program prints the words to a song.
 It initializes the value of the variable i equal to 5 and then checks if i is greater than 0.
 Since 5 is greater than 0, the body of the loop executes.
 Before the condition is checked again, i is decreased by 1.
 When the value in i is equal to 0 the loop stops executing.

-   Can you make the loop in ``ForLoop2`` count by 2s backwards?
+   Can you make the loop in ``E04ForLoopBackwards`` count by 2s backwards?
 It should print out 5 3 1?
    Remember to change all 3 parts of the for loop.